 In light of this priority, the USAIN National Preservation Program Steering Committee selected this component to implement next.
 They invited land-grant university libraries to send a representative to a meeting at the Midwinter 1995 meeting of the American Library Association to discuss their interest in participating in the development of a cooperative national project to preserve state and local literature of agriculture, modeled on the pilot project for New York State literature conducted by Albert R. Mann Library, Cornell University.
 In addition to significantly advancing the national plan, the project would provide experience in implementing a cooperative effort.
 Interest in the project was substantial.

 Preservation consultant Carolyn Clark Morrow, formerly the Preservation Librarian at Harvard University, was hired by USAIN in spring 1995 to develop the project plan and a proposal for funding in cooperation with nine land-grant university libraries.
 That proposal (Phase I) was funded and work commenced in the nine states in July 1996.
 Phase II began July 1998 and extended work to include six additional states.
-This proposal for Phase III will extend to five new states, and microfilming for three states from Phase II.
-If funded, 20 states will have been participants by July 2000.
+Phase III began in July 2000 and extended to five new states with three states completing the microfilming of the material they identified in Phase II.
+Phase IV will extended to three further states and complete the microfilming for two states from Phase III.
+If funded, 23 states will have been participants by July 2004.

 The national framework to preserve the history of agriculture and rural life in the United States is firmly in place.
 The project described in this proposal is an important piece of the national plan.
-Its purpose is cooperatively to preserve and improve access to a critical mass of state and local publications in a diverse cross-section of states using the proven methodology originally developed at Cornell University's Mann Library.
+Its purpose is cooperatively to preserve and improve access to a critical mass of state and local publications in a diverse cross-section of states using the proven methodology originally developed at Cornell University’s Mann Library.
 (See Appendix C for an article describing one project.)
-The fifteen states participating in Phases I and II were selected on the basis of geographic spread, existence of a substantial preservation capability within the land-grant library, willingness to contribute institutional resources and to undertake systematic identification and evaluation of the literature, willingness to commit collection development as well as preservation staff to the project, and ability to undertake cooperation with other libraries in the state as necessary.
-The same criteria were used in selecting the five new states for Phase III.
-Section 5 provides a profile of the preservation capabilities and the project staff for each participating state in Phase III.
+The twenty states participating in Phases I, II, and III were selected on the basis of geographic spread, existence of a substantial preservation capability within the land-grant library, willingness to contribute institutional resources and to undertake systematic identification and evaluation of the literature, willingness to commit collection development as well as preservation staff to the project, and ability to undertake cooperation with other libraries in the state as necessary.
+The same criteria were used in selecting the three new states for Phase IV.
+Section 5 provides a profile of the preservation capabilities and the project staff for each participating state in Phase IV.

 The project will result in the preservation of at least the most important 25-28% of the total universe of publications on each state’s agricultural and rural life heritage in 40% of the states.

 Four states in Phase I have completed their bibliographic and filming work.
-Four additional states, California, Florida, Nebraska, and Texas, from Phase I will complete their filming in Phase II (June 2000) along with the Phase II states.
-A Project Managers meeting will be held in Washington, DC, in June 2000 to initiate Phase III and to take stock of lessons learned in conducting the bibliographic and scholarly review components. (see Section 4.3).
+Four additional states, California, Florida, Nebraska, and Texas, from Phase I completed their filming in Phase II (April 2001) along with the Phase II states.
+Arkansas, Kansas, Minnesota, New Mexico, and North Dakota completed their filming in Phase III.
+North Carolina and Michigan prepared the bibliographies and will complete filming in Phase IV.
+Georgia, Illinois, and Ohio will develop their bibliographies in Phase IV.
+A Project Managers meeting will be held in Atlanta, in June 2002 to initiate Phase IV and to take stock of lessons learned in conducting the bibliographic and scholarly review components. (see Section 4.3).